amyyalex/afroFashion/README.md

 # afroFashion
-An E-commerce site for africa fashion
+A responsive E-commerce site for africa fashion